Thanks for stopping in!

 The Palmer Historical Society is dedicated to our hometown of Palmer, Alaska, a quaint little town, nestled in the beautiful Matanuska Valley and surrounded by the Talkeetna and Chugach Mountains.
 We are truly a hometown kind of community.

-In the 1880’s Alaska pioneer George Palmer established a trading post next to the Matanuska River.
-Mr Palmer was a rugged entrepreneur with a history of doing business around the Matanuska valley which included growing the first vegetables, the first privately owned stores, and the first appointed U.S. postmaster in Knik.
-Mr Palmer also brought the first hay reaper into the area, started selling farm equipment, and established trading posts to trade and supply the people of the area with food, goods, mail, fur, etc.
+In May of 1893 Alaska pioneer George Palmer (born in Pennsylvania) made his way to Alaska from Seattle where he was a logger.
+Mr Palmer was a rugged entrepreneur with a history of doing business around the Matanuska valley which included growing the first vegetables, the first privately owned stores, and the first appointed U.S. postmaster in Knik in October of 1904.
+Mr Palmer also brought the first hay reaper into the area, started selling farm equipment, renting horse teams, and established trading posts to trade and supply the people of the area with food, goods, mail, fur, etc.

 The town site of Palmer served as a gateway to the Alaska interior for fur traders, trappers, gold miners and those wanting to live life on the frontier.